 180 Medical specializes in catheter and ostomy supplies.
 Our ostomy experts can walk you through your product options, let you know how your insurance would cover our ostomy supplies, and send free samples.
 We want to help you customize an order that perfectly fits your needs.

-Are There Types of Urostomy Bags for Night Drainage?
+Are There Types of Urostomy Products for Night Drainage?

 Is there a product option for nighttime urostomy drainage?
 Yes!